var-che/becoming-intimate-with-javascript/execution stack/part2.md

     }

-Now, the difference is a bit more visible.
+Now, as you will see it below, the difference is a bit more visible.
 In AO, the object that we get immediately upon the creation of the new *execution context* (called function), now has *arguments* object that contains information on formal parameters.
 And besides *arguments* property, we have identical things that VO contains, a mechanism that stores data, variables and function declarations.

     firstExecutionContext = {
       AO: {